petsc/petsc/doc/faq/index.rst

 .. _doc_faq_general_parallel:

-What Kind Of Parallel Computers Or Clusters Are Needed To Use PETSc?
-Or Why Do I Get Little Speedup?
+What kind of parallel computers or clusters are needed to use PETSc?
+Or why do I get little speedup?
 ----------------------------------------------------------------------------------------------------

 .. important::